IHG Hotels & Resorts

-InterContinental Hotels Group (IHG), marketed as IHG Hotels & Resorts, is a British multinational hospitality company headquartered in Windsor, Berkshire, England.
+InterContinental Hotels Group PLC (IHG), marketed as IHG Hotels & Resorts, is a British multinational hospitality company headquartered in Windsor, Berkshire, England.
 It is listed on the London Stock Exchange and the New York Stock Exchange.
 It is also a constituent of the FTSE 100 Index.

 As of September 2025, the group employs 375,000 people and operates, franchises and leases more than 6,800 hotels globally.

 History

 Bass Hotels

 The origins of the business may be traced to 1777 when William Bass established the Bass Brewery in Burton-upon-Trent.
 The company later changed its name to Bass Charrington.
 Its first entry into the lodging sector came with acquisition of tied public houses.
 In 1969, it launched the Crest Hotels chain.

 In 1988, after the British government limited the number of pubs that brewers could directly own, Bass further invested in the expansion of its hotel business with the purchase of Holiday Inn International from shareholders.
 Bass sold off the bulk of Crest Hotels in 1990, and the few remaining properties were absorbed into the Holiday Inn chain.
 Bass expanded its hotel business again in 1998, acquiring the luxury Inter-Continental hotel chain, which had been founded by Juan Trippe, from the Saison Group.
 The hotel division was then renamed from Holiday Hospitality to Bass Hotels & Resorts, to reflect its expansion beyond the Holiday Inn brand.

 Bass changed its name to Six Continents in 2001, after having sold its brewing assets and the Bass name, and Bass Hotels & Resorts became Six Continents Hotels.